 Harvard University is a private, nonprofit school in an urban setting in Cambridge, Massachusetts.
-Harvard was founded in 1636 and now enrolls around 10,071 students a year, including 5,222 undergrads.
+Harvard was founded in 1636 and the school enrolls around 19,646 students per year, including 5,222 undergraduate students.
 Harvard provides on-campus housing for students.
-Most students live in off campus housing, and 90% of students spend their weekends on campus .
+Most students live in off campus housing, and 90% of students spend their weekends on campus.

-Interested in journalism or communications?
+Are you interested in journalism and communications?
 Harvard students can write for the campus newspaper, host a radio show or be a producer for the student-run television channel.

 Planning to play sports?
 Harvard has many options for athletes.
 See them all and learn more about life at Harvard on the Student Life page.

 |Early Action Acceptance Rate||14%|

 |Percent of Need Met||100%|

 |Average First-Year Financial Aid Package||$62,252|